What does Tummy Time look like by age?

 At 1 month, baby is building strength and control—early head lifting and side-to-side movements are important signs of development.

-Tries to lift head up – even if it’s only for a 1-2 seconds
+Attempts to lift head up – even if only for a second

-💡 Parent Tip: Get down at baby’s eye level.
-Make funny faces, sing, or chat—your face is still baby’s favorite toy!
+💡 Parent Tip: Get down at Baby’s eye level.
+Make funny faces, sing, or chat—your face is still Baby’s favorite toy!
+High contrast toys (black, red, and white) or toys that light up and make noise are also helpful to encourage Baby to lift their head.

 At 2 Months